All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-Yes, indeed, America's Anchorman is away today, and this is your undocumented anchor man, Mark Stein sitting in.
+Yes, indeed, America's Anchorman is away today, and this is your undocumented anchor man, Mark Stein, sitting in.

 No supporting paperwork whatsoever.

-As you know, in accordance with the Obama administration's new federal nominal accreditation agency rules on employment appellation harmonization, all third quarter Rush guest hosts have to be called Mark.
+As you know, in accordance with the Obama administration's new federal nominal accreditation agency rules on employment appellation harmonization, all third-quarter Rush guest hosts have to be called Mark.

-So Mark Belling uh was here on Monday, Mark Stein here today, Mark Davis will be in tomorrow.
+So Mark Belling was here on Monday, Mark Stein here today.

-And uh don't forget Mark Sanford live from his uh Argentinian love nest on Monday, uh including tango lessons in the third hour, so you won't want to miss that.
+And don't forget Mark Sanford live from his Argentinian Love Nest on Monday, including tango lessons in the third hour.

 So that's something to look forward to.

-Uh actually uh I don't want to get you all excited.
+Actually, I don't want to get you all excited.

 Why didn't you guys do this years ago?

-So rush back on uh Monday.
+So Rush back on Monday.

 So please, no calls about Uyghurs today.